flibbles/tw5-relink/README.md

 my project?

 This is what Relink is for.
-It expands on TW5's bulk updating to allow for any customizable fields to be updated, whether they're lists, filters, or single-tiddler fields.
+It expands on TW5's bulk updating to allow for any customizable fields to be updated, whether they're lists, filters, macros, or single-tiddler fields.
 In addition, relink parses through the text of all relevant tiddlers and updates prettyLinks, transclusions, widgets, and other syntax patterns to properly reflect the title change.
 All of this is fully customizable.